grafana/writers-toolkit/docs/sources/structure/_index.md

 ### Avoid extra hierarchy

-When you only have a single topic don't nest it inside a standard topic just to use the standard topic list.
+When you only have a single topic, don't nest it inside a standard topic just to use the standard topic list.

 For example, in the Tempo documentation, _API documentation_ would be the only entry under _References_ standard topic.
 Instead of adding another layer in the table of contents, _API documentation_ is at the top level.